 Purchase Orders For organizational purposes.
 Purchase Orders are required to purchase items and should be the primary way of purchasing goods for your organization.
-Click here University Charges Automatically applied to account for certain on- campus services Includes mailing, copying and printing services
+Click here University Charges Automatically applied to account for certain on-campus services Includes mailing, copying and printing services

-Before securing the services of an individual person, it is wise to meet with your advisor and/or the Director of Campus Engagement for guidance.
+Before securing the services of an individual person, it is wise to meet with your advisor and/or the Student Organizations Coordinator and Campus Life for guidance.
 Professional fees from individuals may require additional information and paperwork between the vendor and Accounts Payable before the disbursement request will be processed.
 The following information describes the typical process involved with each expenditure type.